 Information on eligibility and forms to apply for an EAD are available on the United States Citizenship and Immigration Services website.

 Renewing Employment Authorization Documents (EADs)

 If you have legally worked in the United States and your EAD has expired or is going to expire, you may file for a renewed EAD with the Form I-765, Application for Employment Authorization.
-An employee can file for a renewal EAD before the original expires, so long as the application is not processed more than 6 months prior to the expiration date.
+An employee can file for a renewal EAD before the original expires, so long as the application is not processed more than six months prior to the expiration date.

 How to Replace an EAD

-EAD card are replaced for many different reasons.
+EAD cards are replaced for many different reasons.
 If a card is lost, stolen, or contains incorrect information, it may be necessary to file a new Form I-765 and pay a filing fee.
-If the USCIS processing center made a mistake when creating the card, the Form and filing fees are not required.
 In some cases, a fee waiver can be requested for all fees.

 Employer Verification of Authorization to Work in the U.S.

 When hired for a new job, employees must prove that they are legally entitled to work in the United States.
 Employers are required to verify the individual’s eligibility to work, along with their identity.
 Additionally, the employer must keep an Employment Eligibility Verification form (I-9 form) on file.

 Individuals, such as those who have been admitted as permanent residents, granted asylum or refugee status, or admitted in work-related non-immigrant classifications, may have employment authorization as a direct result of their immigration status.
 Other foreigners may need to apply individually for employment authorization, including for eligibility to work at a temporary position within the U.S.

 Proof of Eligibility to Work

 Employees must present original documents (not photocopies) to their employer as part of the hiring process.
 The only exception occurs when an employee presents a certified copy of a birth certificate.
 Employers must verify the employment eligibility and identity documents presented by employees and record the document information on an I-9 form for every employee.